 Idli (Savory Rice Cakes)

-Paratha, one of India’s most popular unleavened flatbreads, is perfect for breakfast with pickle and a hot cup of chai or alongside curry and yogurt raita for lunch or dinner.
+Paratha, one of India’s most popular unleavened flatbreads, is perfect for breakfast with pickle and a hot cup of chai, or for lunch or dinner alongside curry and yogurt raita.

 Khaman Dhokla

-Khaman is a popular Gujarati snack made from ground gram flour or besan (also called chickpea flour).
-These steamed savory chickpea flour cakes are enjoyed with green chutney and tamarind chutney for breakfast.
+Khaman is a popular Gujarati breakfast dish made from ground gram flour (besan).
+These steamed savory gram flour cakes are enjoyed with green chutney and tamarind chutney for breakfast.

 Methi Paratha